Sushanth29/FleckLabs-Assignment/README.md

-# FlecksLabs-Assignment
-Assignment Submission for SDE role at FlecksLabs

-I have choosen website development for the assignment.
-Below are the details

 index.html - This is the login page of our website.
 Here we can login if we are an existing user or else we can go to register page using register button script.js - This is javascript backend code for our index.html page